 Statement by V. Rodriguez, Chief of Police:

 “Our community strives to prevent crime, to promote public safety and to participate in the investigation of crime when it does occur.
-To this end, the Department expresses sincere appreciation to all citizens of our community and to the McAllen City Commission for their diligence and dedication to making our community safe.
+To this end, the Department expresses sincere appreciation to all members of our community and to the McAllen City Commission for their diligence and dedication to making public safety a top priority in our community.
 The Department expresses special thanks to the men and women of the McAllen Police Department for their hard work and successful outcomes.”

 Generally, the report will reflect the following information: